Onyx-Protocol/Onyx/sdk/java/README.md

 ## How to build

-This will build jarfiles and docs.
+This will build a shaded jar (dependencies included with rewritten classpaths) and docs.
+The shaded jar is named `chain-java-sdk-[version].jar` A jar sans dependencies is also created with prefix `original-`.
 Docs can be found under `target/apidocs`.

 ```
-$ mvn assembly:assembly
+$ mvn package
 ```